kiasarecool/HA_dht11_pir_oled_sensor_display/README.txt

+For Home assistant + espHome

-Use a dev board not a mini for best results; made to fit nodemcu v3 esp8266 pin numbers listed in config
+*Use a dev board not a mini for best results; made to fit nodemcu v3 esp8266

+pin numbers listed in config (gpio numbers not numbers printed on board)

 Parts: